 Since the ATE MK 70 (also called Continental / Teves MK 70) is a result of the continued development of the ATE MK 60 , we’ll keep it short.
-For the ones who would like to more know about how the ABS system works, an article about the ATE MK 60 can be found on our website, at ‘’ACtronics Insights’’.
+For the ones who would like to more know about how the ABS system works, checkout the ATE MK 60 article.
 For now, it is important to know that an ABS unit consists of a pump motor, a Hydraulic Control Unit (HCU) and an ABS ECU.

 What becomes defective in most cases?